WINE: Wavelet-Guided GAN Inversion and Editing for High-Fidelity Refinement: Experimental Details

-where $R$ is the pre-trained ArcFace \citep{deng2021arcface} model, and $\mathbf{I}$ is the ground truth image. $L_{id}$ minimizes the cosine distance between two face images to preserve the identity .
-LPIPS \citep{zhang2018lpips} enhances the perceptual quality of the image via minimizing the feature space of generated images and the feature space of ImageNet \citep{deng2009imagenet} pre-trained network.
-For training, we used weights $\lambda_{L_2}$=1, $\lambda_{id}$=0.1, $\lambda_{LPIPS}$=0.8, respectively.
+where $R$ is the pre-trained ArcFace \cite{deng2021arcface} model, and $\mathbf{I}$ is the ground truth image. $\mathcal{L}_{id}$ minimizes the cosine distance between two face images to preserve the identity.
+LPIPS \cite{zhang2018lpips} enhances the perceptual quality of the image by minimizing the distance on the feature space of ImageNet \cite{deng2009imagenet} pre-trained network.
+For training, we used weights $\lambda_{\mathcal{L}_2}$=1, $\lambda_{id}$=0.1, $\lambda_{LPIPS}$=0.8, respectively, which follows the widely adopted experimental setups in previous GAN inversion methods.

+In Table \ref{tab:wavelet_ratio}, we show the effect of our proposed wavelet loss via adjusting the weight $\lambda_{wave,ADA}$ respective to the weight $\lambda_{\mathcal{L}_1}$ in Eq.
+6 of the main paper.
+Reminder that the ADA loss aims to minimize the discrepancy in residual wavelet features.
+Increasing the weight $\lambda_{wave,ADA}$ up to $0.1$ shows that incorporating the wavelet loss effectively enhances the reconstruction of image-wise details, particularly in high-frequency regions.
+However, exceeding a weight of 0.1 leads to a decline in performance, as most image information resides in the low-frequency sub-band.
+In general, we applied balanced weights that effectively reconstruct high-frequency sub-bands without compromising the generation of low-frequency sub-bands.

-\subsubsection{Dataset Description}
+\subsection{Dataset Description}